amolenaar/amolenaar/README.md

 Lately I’ve been actively working on:

-- **[Pytest-archon](https://github.com/jwbargsten/pytest-archon)**: a little tool my colleage @jwbargsten and me build to enforce rules on your Python application architecture.
+- **[Pytest-archon](https://github.com/jwbargsten/pytest-archon)**: a little tool my colleage [Joachim](https://github.com/jwbargsten) and me built to enforce rules on your Python application architecture.
 - **[Gaphor](https://github.com/gaphor/gaphor)**: a modeling tool for SysML/UML models.
 It’s a lot of fun building a desktop app in my spare time, while building webapps for work.

 I've been maintainer of **[FitNesse](https://github.com/fitnesse)** for a couple of years.